wilsonliaows/docs/developing-connectors/http.md

 *Example of a configured webhook trigger*

 ![trigger datatree](/assets/images/http/trigger-datatree.png)
-*The trigger data schema coressponds to the webhook payload example provided in configuratiom*
+*The trigger data schema corresponds to the webhook payload example provided in configuration*

 ### Example - building a new order trigger in Eventbrite
 Perhaps we would like to build a real-time webhook trigger that triggers whenever a new order is placed in Eventbrite for your event “Christmas Marathon”.
 Let’s check out [Eventbrite’s webhook](https://www.eventbrite.com/developer/v3/reference/webhooks/)